 .
 This project will also include a 5-story office component as well.
 The hotel will house 200 rooms and space for ground floor retail/restaurants will also be constructed.
 This development is taking shape adjacent to the Denver Union Station train platform.

 is taking shape at 18th and Wewatta.
 Pivot Denver is set to feature a Whole Foods grocery store.
-Pivot Denver will include 580 apartment units and will top off at 13 floors.
+Pivot Denver will include 580 apartment units.
 Holland Partner Group is the developer and Davis Partnership Architects designed the structure.

 Also under construction in the Union Station neighborhood is the mixed-use Union Tower West development at 18th and Wewatta.
 Union Tower West